Lead your agency, unit, or team toward becoming a trauma-informed organization.

 About the Certificate

-This Trauma Informed Care certificate provides an in-depth exploration of the impact of trauma on health outcomes.
+The Trauma Informed Healthcare certificate provides an in-depth exploration of the impact of trauma on health outcomes.
 Students will identify clinical and operational practices that may re-traumatize patients and lead to provider burnout, and develop realistic strategies for mitigating or resolving trauma history and compassion fatigue.
+Included in this certificate is EMDRIA-authorized coursework and supervision leading to the Basic Eye Movement Desensitization and Reprocessing (EMDR) Certificate.
 Each student will develop and implement a comprehensive trauma-informed treatment plan for a patient case.
 Because patients are often unaware of the nature or degree of stresses that are responsible for their illness, this certificate will prepare students to detect and use clues that the patient provides to develop a more complete understanding of the patient’s struggles than they are able to perceive for themselves.

 Trauma Informed Care Certificate Program Outcomes